oldspoon/SET8103-group19/use-cases/use-case#4.md

 ### Preconditions

-Database contains country and region data.
+Database contains country data and has all region in country table fields filled

 ### Success End Condition